 With the broad acceptance of online shopping, one might think that a direct mail catalog isn’t as powerful as it was pre-Amazon.
-Happily, statistics from 2021 prove that catalogs that are sent through direct mail still get amazing results:
+Happily, recent statistics prove that catalogs that are sent through direct mail are still getting amazing results:

 - Catalogs have a 3.9% response rate.

 - 60% of catalog recipients visit the website of the company that mailed the catalog.